ItsMorgan/COBOL1/README.md

 PROCEDURE DIVISION

-      This division includes the CONTROL-MODULE which tells the program to perform upcoming routines, HSKPING-ROUTINE which opens the input and output files, accepts the date from HEADING-ONE and performs the next routine, HEADING-ROUTINE which takes each heading and writes it to the output file with proper spacing, PROCESS-EMPLOYEE-ROUTINE which tells the programa to read the input file until there is no more data to read and to perform the next routine, TOTAL-SAL-ROUTINE moves the input values to the output file and performs the next routine, WRITE-A-LINE writes the output report after advancing proper spacing, and EOF-ROUTINE moves the total fields to the total lines, moves the correct output to the output file, closes the input and output files, and stops the program from running with STOP RUN.
+      This division includes the CONTROL-MODULE which tells the program to perform upcoming routines, HSKPING-ROUTINE which opens the input and output files, accepts the date from HEADING-ONE and performs the next routine,HEADING-ROUTINE which takes each heading and writes it to the output file with proper spacing, PROCESS-EMPLOYEE-ROUTINE which tells the programa to read the input file until there is no more data to read and to perform the next routine, TOTAL-SAL-ROUTINE moves the input values to the output file and performs the next routine, WRITE-A-LINE writes the output report after advancing proper spacing, and EOF-ROUTINE moves the total fields to the total lines, moves the correct output to the output file, closes the input and output files, and stops the program from running with STOP RUN.